Weevil

 Last updated

 Weevils are small beetles with a characteristic long snout and measure roughly three-eighths inch long.
 Adult weevils chew notches from leaf margins of pieris and other host plants.
 Larvae feed in the soil and on roots.
-Light feeding is cosmetic; heavy infestations cause leaf yellowing and weak branch growth on ornamentals in western Washington gardens.
+Light feeding is cosmetic; heavy infestations cause leaf yellowing and weak branch growth on ornamental plants.

 Remove and destroy infested plant material in early summer when adults are actively feeding.
 Spray neem oil or insecticidal soap on foliage when weevils are visible.
 Maintain plant vigor through regular irrigation and avoid excessive nitrogen fertilizer, which stimulates soft growth attractive to weevils.
 Most populations are self-limiting due to natural parasitoid activity.